-CPU Support for Intel® CoreTM i7 processors/Intel® CoreTM i5 processors/ Intel® CoreTM i3 processors/Intel® Pentium® processors/ Intel® Celeron® processors in the LGA1151 package (Go to GIGABYTE's website for the latest CPU support list.)
-L3 cache varies with CPU Chipset ◆ Intel® Z170 Express Chipset Memory 4 x DDR4 DIMM sockets supporting up to 64 GB of system memory Due to a Windows 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than the size of the physical memory installed.
+CPU ◆ Support for Intel® CoreTM i7 processors/Intel® CoreTM i5 processors/ Intel® CoreTM i3 processors/Intel® Pentium® processors/ Intel® Celeron® processors in the LGA1151 package (Go to GIGABYTE's website for the latest CPU support list.)
+L3 cache varies with CPU Chipset • Intel® Z170 Express Chipset Memory 4 x DDR4 DIMM sockets supporting up to 64 GB of system memory Due to a Windows 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than the size of the physical memory installed.
 Dual channel memory architecture Support for DDR4 2133 MHz memory modules Support for ECC UDIMM 1Rx8/2Rx8 memory modules (operate in non-ECC mode) Support for non-ECC UDIMM 1Rx8/2Rx8/1Rx16 memory modules Support for Extreme Memory Profile (XMP) memory modules (Go to GIGABYTE's website for the latest supported memory speeds and memory modules.)
-Onboard Graphics Integrated Graphics Processor-Intel® HD Graphics support: 1 x DisplayPort, supporting a maximum resolution of 4096x2160@24 Hz or 3840x2160@60 Hz Support for DisplayPort 1.2 version.
+Onboard Graphics Integrated Graphics Processor-Intel® HD Graphics support: 1 x D-Sub port, supporting a maximum resolution of 1920x1200@60 Hz 1 x DVI-D port, supporting a maximum resolution of 1920x1200@60 Hz The DVI-D port does not support D-Sub connection by adapter.
 1 x HDMI port, supporting a maximum resolution of 4096x2160@24 Hz Support for HDMI 1.4 version.
-Maximum shared memory of 512 MB Audio Realtek® ALC1150 codec Support for Sound Blaster X-Fi MB3 High Definition Audio 2/4/5.1/7.1-channel Support for S/PDIF Out LAN 1 x Intel® GbE LAN chip (10/100/1000 Mbit)(LAN1) 1 x Rivet Networks KillerTM E2400/E2201 LAN chip (10/100/1000 Mbit) (LAN2) Teaming is not supported.
-Expansion Slots 1 x PCI Express x16 slot, running at x16 (PCIEX16) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16 slot.
+Support for up to 3 displays at the same time Maximum shared memory of 512 MB Audio Audio Realtek® ALC1150 codec High Definition Audio 2/4/5.1/7.1-channel Support for S/PDIF Out ₽ ^{LAN} LAN ◆ Intel® GbE LAN chip (10/100/1000 Mbit) Expansion Slots 1 x PCI Express x16 slot, running at x16 (PCIEX16) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16 slot.
 1 x PCI Express x16 slot, running at x8 (PCIEX8) The PCIEX8 slot shares bandwidth with the PCIEX16 slot.
 When the PCIEX8 slot is populated, the PCIEX16 slot will operate at up to x8 mode.
-1 x PCI Express x16 slot, running at x4 (PCIEX4) The PCIEX4 slot shares bandwidth with the M2H_32G connector.
-The PCIEX4 slot will become unavailable when an SSD is installed in the M2H_32G connector.
-4 x PCI Express x1 slots (All of the PCI Express slots conform to PCI Express 3.0 standard.)
-Multi-Graphics Technology Support for NVIDIA® Quad-GPU SLITM and 2-Way NVIDIA® SLITM technologies Support for AMD Quad-GPU CrossFireXTM and 3-Way/2-Way AMD CrossFireTM technologies
+1 x PCI Express x16 slot, running at x4 (PCIEX4) The PCIEX4 slot shares bandwidth with the PCIEX1_3 slot.
+When the PCIEX1_3 slot is populated, the PCIEX4 slot will operate at up to x1 mode.
+3 x PCI Express x1 slots Multi-Graphics • (All of the PCI Express slots conform to PCI Express 3.0 standard.)
+Support for NVIDIA® Quad-GPU SLITM and 2-Way NVIDIA® SLITM technologies Technology • Support for AMD Quad-GPU CrossFireX [TM] and 3-Way/2-Way AMD CrossFire [TM] technologies